h0uter/old-portfolio/_posts/2020-01-08-quadrotor-mp-project.md

 ---

-We built a simulation from scratch and implemented several path planning algorithms to find a path through an obstacle course.
+In short: we built a simulation from scratch in Python. implemented several path planning algorithms to find a path through an obstacle course.
 Then we simulated a quadrotor drone to execute this trajectory.

 abstract:
 > In this report we present a comparison between RRT, RRT* and Informed-RRT* path planners in $R^3$ for a general quad-rotor.
 We compare their runtime performance and optimal path cost in two unique environments.
 We introduce kinodynamic constraints to prevent collisions and evaluate their impact on runtime performance.